Q: Is No Forced Vaccines an anti-vaccination organisation?

 A good routine and sufficient rest and sleep are also important to children’s health.

-Children also need to feel loved by their parents and other family members and require patient guidance so that they learn appropriate behaviour for different situations.
+Children also need a loving environment and require patient guidance so that they learn appropriate behaviour for different situations.

 Q: Where can I find information about caring for my child if s/he develops a childhood illness?